-Now more than ever, better designs are are crucial for developing wire and cable that stands the test of time.
-Take a look as Mary Gannon, Senior Editor at Design World, spoke with the problem solvers at TPC for expert advice on achieving flexible cable.
+Now more than ever, better designs are crucial for developing wire and cable that stands the test of time.
+In this blog, Mary Gannon, senior editor at Design World, spoke with the problem-solvers at TPC Wire & Cable® for expert advice on achieving flexible cable.

-What Makes TPC Wire & Cable So Flexible?
+What Makes TPC’s Wire and Cable so Flexible?

-- We offer finely stranded, nickel-plated copper conductors maximize flexibility and extend overall conductor life
+- We offer finely stranded, nickel-plated copper conductors that maximize flexibility and extend overall conductor life.

-David Sedivy and Tim Hannigan at TPC discussed the benefits of using flexible wire and cable in this excerpt from "Cabling Flexibility and Speed Reign in Industrial Motion Cables" in Wire and Cable Tips (a Design World publication) by Mary Gannon:
+TPC’s David Sedivy and Tim Hannigan discussed the benefits of using flexible wire and cable in this excerpt from "Cabling Flexibility and Speed Reign in Industrial Motion Cables" in Wire and Cable Tips (a Design World publication) by Gannon:

 "David Sedivy, senior product manager, and Tim Hannigan, cable engineer, at TPC Wire & Cable Corp., Macedonia, Ohio, said that in their most recent custom applications, flexibility has been one of the most requested qualities.
 And when they talk about flexibility, Sedivy said, it’s not just in bending radius, but also the cables’ ability to function in extreme temperatures, corrosive environments and applications with high tension."